Australian Co-operative Glossary

 that is threatened with closure.
 In Australia, community buyouts usually occur

-in small rural communities where the business threatened with closure provides
+in small rural communities where a business provides

-an essential service such as a general store, petrol station or hotel.
-A
+an essential service such as a general store, post office, petrol station or

 community buyout usually results in the formation of a community enterprise